What About That Pile of Broken, Dated and Old Gold? Have you ever wondered if you could re-use your old gold and re-cast it into something new?

-Recycling: It’s Hip and it’s Not Helping You by Taking up Space!
+Recycling: It’s Hip and Old Gold's Not Helping You by Taking up Space!

 A better alternative to trying to re-cast your old jewelry is to recycle it.
 I give my clients credit on old gold jewelry that they use toward new projects.